kubedb/docs/docs/guides/mysql/concepts/catalog/index.md

 `spec.tools.image` is a optional field that specifies the image which will be used to take backup and initialize database from snapshot.

-### spec.upgradeConstraints
+### spec.updateConstraints

-`spec.upgradeConstraints` specifies a specific database version upgrade constraints in a mathematical expression that describes whether it is possible or not to upgrade from the current version to any other valid version.
+`spec.updateConstraints` specifies a specific database version update constraints in a mathematical expression that describes whether it is possible or not to update from the current version to any other valid version.
 This field consists of the following sub-fields:

-- `denylist` specifies that it is not possible to upgrade from the current version to any other version.
+- `denylist` specifies that it is not possible to update from the current version to any other version.
 This field has two sub-fields:
-  - `groupReplication` : Suppose you have an expression like, `< 8.0.21` under `groupReplication`, it indicates that it's not possible to upgrade from the current version to any other lower version `8.0.21` for group replication.
+  - `groupReplication` : Suppose you have an expression like, `< 8.0.21` under `groupReplication`, it indicates that it's not possible to update from the current version to any other lower version `8.0.21` for group replication.
-  - `standalone`: Suppose you have an expression like, `< 8.0.21` under `standalone`, it indicates that it's not possible to upgrade from the current version to any other lower version `8.0.21` for standalone.
+  - `standalone`: Suppose you have an expression like, `< 8.0.21` under `standalone`, it indicates that it's not possible to update from the current version to any other lower version `8.0.21` for standalone.
-- `allowlist` specifies that it is possible to upgrade from the current version to any other version.
+- `allowlist` specifies that it is possible to update from the current version to any other version.
 This field has two sub-fields:
-  - `groupReplication` : Suppose you have an expression like, `8.0.3`, it indicates that it's possible to upgrade from the current version to `8.0.3` for group replication.
+  - `groupReplication` : Suppose you have an expression like, `8.0.3`, it indicates that it's possible to update from the current version to `8.0.3` for group replication.
-  - `standalone`: Suppose you have an expression like, `8.0.3`, it indicates that it's possible to upgrade from the current version to `8.0.3` for standalone.
+  - `standalone`: Suppose you have an expression like, `8.0.3`, it indicates that it's possible to update from the current version to `8.0.3` for standalone.

 ### spec.podSecurityPolicies.databasePolicyName